San Francisco Fair Chance & Paid Parental Leave Ordinance Poster

 The San Francisco Fair Chance & Paid Parental Leave Ordinance Poster covers two posting requirements for San Francisco employers.
 Covered employers must conspicuously post the Official Notices in every workplace and job site under the employer’s control.

 - The San Francisco Fair Chance Ordinance requires employers to follow strict rules regarding applicants’ and employees’ arrest and conviction record(s) and related information.
-The Ordinance prohibits covered employers (5 or more employees) from asking about arrest or conviction records on a job application.
+The Ordinance prohibits covered employers (5 or more employees and city contractors and subcontractors) from asking about arrest or conviction records on a job application.
 The Ordinance also prohibits covered employers from considering the following:

 - An arrest not leading to a conviction, except for unresolved arrests.

 - Participation in a diversion or deferral of judgment program.

 - A conviction that has been dismissed, expunged, otherwise invalidated, or made inoperative.